xieyezi/dumi-theme-xieyezi/README.md

 <h1>Dumi Theme Lobehub</h1>

-dumi-theme-lobehub is a documentation site theme package designed for `Dumi 2`. <br/>It provides a more beautiful and user-friendly development and reading experience based on `@lobehub/ui`
+dumi-theme-xieyezi is a documentation site theme package designed for `Dumi 2`. <br/>It provides a more beautiful and user-friendly development and reading experience based on `@lobehub/ui`

 [![][npm-release-shield]][npm-release-link]
 [![][github-releasedate-shield]][github-releasedate-link]